-The Regional Councils held a second series of meetings in February and March 2008, to assist the Councils in developing recommendations on proposals to the Board.
-The Regional Councils accepted comments on the published proposals to change hunting and trapping and customary and traditional use determination regulations at those winter meetings.
+We will hold a second series of Regional Council meetings from August 24 through October 25, 2008, at which the Regional Councils will develop recommendations to the Board.
+You may also present comments on published proposals to change fishing and customary and traditional use determination regulations to the Regional Councils at those fall meetings.

-The Board will discuss and evaluate the proposed changes to the subsistence management regulations during a public meeting scheduled to be held in Anchorage, AK, beginning on April 29, 2008.
-The Council Chairs, or their designated representatives, will present their Council's recommendations at the Board meeting.
+The Board will discuss and evaluate the proposed changes to the subsistence management regulations during a public meeting scheduled to be held in Anchorage, Alaska, beginning on January 13, 2009.
+The Regional Council Chairs, or their designated representatives, will present their Council's recommendations at the Board meeting.
 You may provide additional oral testimony on specific proposals before the Board at that time.
 At that public meeting, the Board will then deliberate and take final action on proposals received that request changes to this proposed rule.

-Proposals to the Board to modify wildlife harvest regulations and customary and traditional use determinations must include the following information:
+Proposals to the Board to modify fish and shellfish harvest regulations and customary and traditional use determinations must include the following information:

-(a) Name, address, and telephone number;

-(b) The section and/or paragraph of this proposed rule for which you are suggesting changes;

-(c) A statement explaining why the change is necessary;

-(d) The proposed wording change; and

-(e) Any additional information that you believe will help the Board in evaluating your proposal.
-The Board rejects proposals that fail to include the above information, or proposals that are beyond the scope of authorities in § .24, subpart C (the regulations governing customary and traditional use determinations), and §§.25, and .26. subpart D (the general and specific regulations governing the subsistence take of wildlife).
-During the April 29, 2008 meeting, the Board may defer review and action on some proposals to allow time for local cooperative planning efforts, or to acquire additional needed information, or if workload exceeds work capacity of staff, Regional Councils, or the Board.
-These deferrals will be based on recommendations of the affected Regional Council, staff members, and on the basis of least harm to the subsistence user and the resource involved.
+- (a) Name, address, and telephone number; - (b) The section and/or paragraph of this proposed rule for which you are suggesting changes; - (c) A statement explaining why the change is necessary; - (d) The proposed wording change; - (e) Any additional information that you believe will help the Board in evaluating your proposal.
+The Board rejects proposals that fail to include the above information, or proposals that are beyond the scope of authorities in § .24, subpart C (the regulations governing customary and traditional use determinations), and §§ .25, .27, and .28, subpart D (the general and specific regulations governing the subsistence take of fish and shellfish).
+During the January 13, 2009 meeting, the Board may defer review and action on some proposals to allow time for local cooperative planning efforts, or to acquire additional needed information, or if workload exceeds work capacity of staff, Regional Councils, or the Board.
+These deferrals will be based on recommendations of the affected Regional Council(s), staff members, and on the basis of least harm to the subsistence user and the resource involved.
 The Board may consider and act on alternatives that address the intent of a proposal while differing in approach.

-Proposed Changes From the 2007-08 Wildlife Seasons and Harvest Limit Regulations
+Proposed Changes From the 2008-09 Fish and Shellfish Seasons and Harvest Limit Regulations

 Subpart D regulations are subject to periodic review and revision.
 Through 2007, the public review process was annual.
-Starting in 2008, the Federal Subsistence Management Program will address subsistence hunting and trapping regulations in even-numbered years and subsistence fishing and shellfishing regulations in oddnumbered years.
+Starting in 2008, the Federal Subsistence Management Program will address subsistence hunting and trapping regulations in even-numbered years and subsistence fishing and shellfishing regulations in odd-numbered years.
 The Board will also address customary and traditional use determinations during each applicable biennial cycle.
 This change in schedule is necessary due to Federal budget priorities.

-The text of the 2007-08 subparts C and D final rule published December 27, 2007 (72 FR 73426), serves as the foundation for this 2008-10 subparts C and D proposed rule.
-The regulations relating to wildlife contained in this proposed rule will take effect on July 1, 2008, unless elements are changed by subsequent Board action following the public review process outlined above in this document.
+The text of the 2008-09 subparts C and D final rule published March 14, 2008 (73 FR 13761), serves as the foundation for this 2009-11 subparts C and D proposed rule.
+The regulations relating to fish and shellfish contained in this proposed rule will take effect on April 1, 2009, unless elements are changed by subsequent Board action following the public review process outlined above in this document.